B2B eCommerce Payment Solutions: Five Alternatives to Selling on Credit Terms

 The Payment Card Industry Data Security Standard (PCIDSS) defines how sellers accepting credit card payments manage their payment gateways.
 This standard ensures that payment gateways manage confidential data securely.
 Credit card processing is an effective way to handle B2B eCommerce payments, but there are many options available and it is crucial that each option is thoroughly researched before committing.

-PayPal is a convenient payment method because it allows a buyers payment methods to be connected by a central payment gateway.
+PayPal is a convenient payment method because it allows a buyer's payment method to be connected by a central payment gateway.
 Providing PayPal as an additional option could prove helpful in driving first-time purchases.
 Buyers who are concerned with entering their credit card information into unknown websites benefit from this option because PayPal is a well-known secure method of payment in the B2C eCommerce space and is now crossing into B2B.

 MSTS is a B2B payment and credit solutions provider that facilitates this process by providing businesses Credit as a Service® (CaaS).
 CaaS allows companies to access B2B payment and credit solutions while also offering dynamic pricing and automated purchase controls which provide a streamlined experience for customers.
 MSTS essentially eliminates the need for accounts receivable and accounts payable within an organization.